Frequently Asked Questions

 If one of my partners tested positive and is being treated, can I come in and just get the antibiotics?

-How do I know if I’ve been exposed to a STD?
+How do I know if I’ve been exposed to a STI?

-If you’ve been sexually intimate orally, anally or vaginally, you may have put yourself at risk for an STD.
+If you’ve been sexually intimate orally, anally or vaginally, you may have put yourself at risk for an STI.
 It’s really that simple.

 What’s the difference between a STD and a STI?

-Can a condom protect me from a STD?
+Can a condom protect me from a STI?

-Condoms can only reduce the chance of infection with STDs like Chlamydia and Gonorrhea.
-Herpes and HPV are found on the external genitalia, a place condoms don’t cover.
-The only guaranteed protection from these two STDs is refraining from any genital to genital or oral to genital contact.
+Condoms can only reduce the chance of infection with STIs like Chlamydia and Gonorrhea if used correctly each time.
+In addition, STIs like Herpes and HPV are also found on the external genitalia, a place condoms don’t cover, so condoms cannot protect from transmission of all STIs.
+The only guaranteed protection from STIs is refraining from any sexual contact.

 Sexual Health